BlueM/http-response-assert/README.md

         'Code is 200',
         // Header checks
         'Header "Content-Type" starts with "text/html"',
+        // Page title (which only makes sense for HTML documents) 'Title is "Example domain"',
         // Plaintext checks, with HTML content automatically
         // converted to plaintext with tags, comments, <script>
         // and <style> removed.